marioisbeck/iGEM_Wageningen_UR_2016/README.md

 #iGEM_Wageningen_UR_2016
 As part of the iGEM (www.igem.org) competition, I created a dynamic model of the optogenetic tools pDusk and pDawn (described by Ohlendorf et al. 2012) and extended it's functionality towards an optogenetic kill switch by implementing the mazEF toxin-antitoxin system.
 All analysis was conducted with a Mac on OS El Capitan 10.11.6 in Matlab 2015b (student version).
+Further documentation can be found in the files themselves.

 ## List of Files
 * Data from Ohlendorf et al. (2012) describing their system with lab data can be found in these files: DataPoints_pDawn.csv, DataPoints_pDusk.csv, Standard_Deviation_Ohlendorf_pDusk.csv, Standard_Deviation_Ohlendorf_pDawn.csv